freebsd/freebsd-src/docs/LangRef.rst

 """"""""""""""

 ``DILexicalBlock`` nodes describe nested blocks within a :ref:`subprogram
 <DISubprogram>`.
-The line number and column numbers are used to dinstinguish
+The line number and column numbers are used to distinguish
 two lexical blocks at same depth.
 They are valid targets for ``scope:`` fields.

 .. code-block:: llvm